Official statistic: Key performance measure 3

 Changes to the measure

 In order to further align with the student and graduate populations considered in other measures published by the Office for Students and the access and participation dashboard, we have updated this KPM to align with the changes made to the population of students included in the dashboard.
-The COVID-19 pandemic has resulted in a delay in publication of the documentation regarding these changes.
-It will be made available as soon as possible.
+See '2019 to 2020 changes to core algorithms', available from our institutional performance measures page, for full details.

 A summary of the changes made to KPM 3 in each release can be found in the data file associated with this release.